As a cat lover, you do your best to give your cats what they need to live a healthy, happy life–both indoors and outdoors.

 Cat Litter Ingredients:

-- Silica: Silica cat litter usually comes in crystal form.
-It’s highly absorbent, light weight, and naturally-occurring.
-However, certain common forms of silica still produce dust that is harmful to inhale.
+However, certain common types of silica still produce dust that is harmful to inhale.

 Cat Litter Longevity: